sanhitamj/elderly_fraud_detection/README.md

 ## Thanks

-* Mr Michael Curran of Guide Change for suggesting the project and providing the data.
+* Michael Curran of Guide Change for suggesting the project and providing the data.
 * Dr Scott Schwartz for very useful brainstorming.
-* The State of Minnesota for providing the data.
+* The State of Minnesota for providing the test dataset for analysis.